Tecvayli (teclistamab-cqyv) for multiple myeloma

 A healthcare professional administers Tecvayli in a hospital setting as a subcutaneous injection.
 Usually, the injection is given into the abdomen, but it can also be given into the thigh or other parts of the body.

-Patients starting Tecvayli usually follow a step-up dosing schedule featuring three increasing doses over one week, with the third dose being the first full dose (1.5 mg/kg).
+Patients starting treatment with Tecvayli as a single therapy or in combination with Darzalex Faspro usually follow a step-up dosing schedule that features three increasing doses of Tecvayli over one week, with the third dose being the first full dose (1.5 mg/kg).
+Before each step-up dose and the first full dose, those given the therapy will receive medications to reduce the risks of potential side effects.
 After each injection, patients typically stay in the hospital for two days to allow doctors to monitor them for signs of serious side effects.

 Tecvayli in clinical trials

-Tecvayli’s accelerated approval in the U.S. was supported by data from the MajesTEC-1 clinical trial, which included a Phase 1/2 portion (NCT03145181) to establish the therapy’s recommended dose, and a Phase 2 portion (NCT04557098) to assess the safety and efficacy of that dose in a larger patient population.
-The study included RRMM patients who had previously received at least three lines of therapy.
+Tecvayli’s approval in the U.S. as a single therapy, or monotherapy, was supported by data from the MajesTEC-1 clinical trial, which included a Phase 1/2 portion (NCT03145181) to establish the medication’s recommended dose.
+A Phase 2 portion (NCT04557098) then assessed the safety and effectiveness of that dose in a larger patient population.
+The study enrolled RRMM patients who had previously received at least three lines of therapy.

-Several ongoing studies have suggested that Tecvayli is effective in different RRMM settings, including:
+Other ongoing studies have suggested that Tecvayli is also effective in different RRMM settings:

 Tecvayli side effects